Heaveness/BPG-Edition/Hotfix Patch Notes & README.txt

 - Reskillable stats are always visible when hovered.
 -

-- Replaced Better Combat mod with Better Combat Revamped mod by 's team.
+- Replaced Better Combat mod with Immersive Combat mod by burgggy's team.
 - Decreased camera yaw motion when swinging from 0.16 to 0.08.
 To lower motion sickness on faster weapons.
 - Removed Heart Particles when mobs take damage for better visual clarity.
 -

 - Added Mixin 0.7-0.8 Compatibility mod by NotStirred.
 - Updated SpartanWeaponry mod to the latest version.
 - Removed SpartanWeaponry and it's addon mods from the Backstab mod's systems.
 Replaced with its own backstab damage modifier.
 Other modded knives and daggers are still within Backstab's system.
+- Added SpartanWeaponryArcana mod weapons into the durability buffs to stay consistent with the same weapon types.
 - Increased weapon property of Backstab damage bonus from +200% to +300%.
 - Increased weapon property of Reach I from 6.0 blocks to 6.5 blocks.
 - Increased weapon property of Reach II from 7.0 blocks to 7.5 blocks.